Women’s Leadership Initiative

 - Increase the number of women who are active ULI Full members, and support the development of young women members as leaders in ULI and in their professions.

-The Women’s Leadership Initiative (WLI) has launched the 2020 WLI Speaker Database.
+In 2020, the Women’s Leadership Initiative (WLI) launched the WLI Speaker Database.
 If you are looking for a female speaker at an upcoming event, please email us at firstname.lastname@example.org.

 The database was created as part of a WLI initiative to achieve gender balance amongst speakers at industry events and raise the visibility of women in our industry.
 We proactively communicate with a range of conference organisers to promote our speakers, and aim to lead by example with ULI events.

-If you would like to be added to the database we invite you to complete the short survey at this link:
+If you would like to be added to the database we invite you to complete the short survey below:

 The Panel Pledge